5 Common Large-Format Printing Issues & How to Troubleshoot Them

 2. Poor Colour Accuracy or Dull Output

-When your large-format printer output appears faded, off-colour or doesn’t match what’s on screen, especially for high-detail designs or photography, you should suspect these reasons:
+When your large-format printer output appears faded, off-colour, or doesn’t match what’s on screen, especially for high-detail designs or photography, you should suspect these reasons:

 - Incorrect or missing ICC colour profiles